DevRickLin/Sofia/README.md

 ### Agent

 Located in `services/agent-service/agent`.
-A simple agent built with LangGraph that can process messages and use the arithmetic tool to perform calculations.
+A simple agent built with Agno that can process messages and use the arithmetic tool to perform calculations.

 ### Client